alcarney/blog/content/20230727T120000--nix-day-to-day__blog_esbonio_nix_python.rst

      })
    );

-.. dropdown:: Which expands into a lot of devShells!
+.. details:: Which expands into a lot of devShells!

    .. code-block:: none